Wali-Zaidi/CowlarTestSuite/README.md

 To install :

-   -Frontend:
+   Frontend:
         Navigate to the frontend folder using the terminal.
-Once there, type in the following command: **"npm                 install"**.
+Once there, type in the following command

+         **"npm                 install"**.

         This will install all of the dependancies with the exact version numbers as they were built with.
         The frontend installation will take a while, so in the meantime, you can install the dependancies for the backend

-   -Backend:
+   Backend:
-        Much like the frontend, navigate to the backend directory using the terminal, and in the terminal, type in:           **"npm install"**.
+        Much like the frontend, navigate to the backend directory using the terminal, and in the terminal, type in

+        **"npm install"**.
         This will, again, install all the dependancies that you might need to run the backend.
         This installation will finish considerably faster than the frontend one.